capsa-gg/capsa/README.md

 ## Release instructions

 To create a new release, go to the [Semantic Release actions workflow](https://github.com/lucianonooijen/capsa/actions/workflows/release.yml).
 On the top right, press `Run workflow`, confirm running the workflow and kick off semantic release.
+Make sure the web and server CIs on main have passed before kicking off a release.
 Do not change the branch, as this workflow will only work correctly on `main`.

 Until we are ready to move to v0.1, all of the releases will be on patch versions.